bwsw/sj-platform/SJDocs/source/Tutorial.rst

 1. Apache Mesos - a cluster for all computations;
 2. Mesosphere Marathon - a framework for executing tasks on Mesos;
-3. Apache Zookeeper - for coordination of task execution;
+3. Apache Zookeeper - to coordinate task executions;
 4. Java - a computer software that provides a system for developing application software and deploying it in a cross-platform computing environment;
 5. Docker - a software container platform that allows a flexible system configuration;
 6. MongoDB - as a database;
-7. T-streams - as a message broker ensuringe exactly-once data processing;
+7. T-streams - as a message broker ensuring exactly-once data processing;
-8. RESTful API - for accessing and monitoring the platform;
+8. RESTful API - to access and monitor the platform;
 9. PostgreSQL - as a destination data store.

 For a start, perform the steps for platform deployment from the Step1-Deployment_ section.